 Carrots are one of the best crops for home gardeners to grow, the difference in taste between carrots bought in the supermarket and those freshly picked from the garden is astounding.
 Home grown carrots are incredibly sweet, crunchy and delicious.

-In this article I will teach you step by step how to grow and plant your own carrots from seed.
+In our carrot planting guide, I will teach you step by step how to grow and plant your own carrots from seed.
 In as little as 12 weeks you can be picking fresh carrots from your own garden.

 There are a few important things you must first consider before we can begin planting carrot seeds.
 First of all it’s very important to know that carrots should never be sown in the same place for two consecutive years, this will lead to a build up of pests and a 3 year crop rotation is essential for carrots.